rafidmorshedi/suss-website-redesign/pages/triplist.md

 ## July

 **7-10 Jenolan weeklong**
 *SUSS's usual caving base.
-This will be the first weeklong in a while*
+This will be the first weeklong in a while.
+(EXPERIENCED ONLY)*
-Trip Organiser: Phil Maynard (philm8544177@gmail.com)
+Trip Organiser: Simon Um (simon.um@live.com.au)

 ## August